atrauzzi/protoculture/readme.md

  - The powerful [inversify](http://inversify.io) dependency injection system
  - A bundled [Redux](http://redux.js.org) ServiceProvider for a popular and well documented set of conventions for data handling
  - Planned integrations with hosting and process management infrastructure like [ApplicationInsights](https://github.com/Microsoft/ApplicationInsights-node.js)

+### Oh man, _not another javascript framework_!

+I get it, we all know about [JavaScript framework fatigue](http://www.commitstrip.com/wp-content/uploads/2015/09/Strip-Prendre-le-train-en-marche-650-finalenglish1.jpg).

+Cynicism over JavaScript is a super hip joke; but this kind of negativity can get the better of us.
+Protoculture enters the slightly empty space of application frameworks.
+It is not a middleware platform and is intended to be universal.
+Simply put, the evolution of the JavaScript ecosystem has been _because_ of all the _yet anothers_.

+Everything inside of protoculture has been distilled out of real production needs.
+I invite you to try it out and report any ideas or issues in a ticket.

 ### In Detail
 The layering Protoculture provides has similar if not identical siblings in other languages and runtimes,